Eholsin92/ELK-Stack-Project-1/README.md

 -Load balancers protect against DDoS attacks by allowing traffic to be distributed across however many web servers are available to avoid overloading a server with all of the incoming traffic.

 -Using a jump box allows the administrator to have a single node that can be used to configure the rest of the network and allow the admin to have a single node to protect, secure, and monitor decreasing the attack vectors.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic/usage.
+-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic/usage.
-- Filebeat watches logs and locations that you specify and sends any events or changes to your ELK stack.
+-Filebeat watches logs and locations that you specify and sends any events or changes to your ELK stack.
-- Metricbeat records and monitors system performance such as system CPU, memory use, memory load, etc.
+-Metricbeat records and monitors system performance such as system CPU, memory use, memory load, etc.

 The configuration details of each machine may be found below.